 Stephanie Day has multiple years of business and leadership experience.
 She completed her undergraduate studies at Concordia University Texas, where she obtained Bachelor of Arts degrees in both Business Administration and Communications.
 Stephanie attended Keller Graduate School of Management where she received an MBA in Business Administration including a concentration in International Studies.
 Stephanie completed her doctorate degree at the Chicago School of Professional Psychology where she earned a Ph.D. in Organizational Leadership.
 Until retirement, Stephanie taught courses in business, management, and leadership both domestically and abroad.

-Teri is the Executive Director of The Cove Waco, a center assisting youth experiencing homelessness who are trying to graduate but have no permanent living place.
-The Cove’s mission is to give youth experiencing homelessness a safe place to thrive and a vision to ending youth homelessness in Central Texas.
 Teri has a background in early childhood education and worked in the field for 23 years that also included consulting for the Texas Association of School Boards and training from Dr. Ruby Payne as well as Dr. Donna Beagle on poverty.
-Teri previously worked for the City of Waco where she served as the Homelessness Administrator for 13 years.
+Teri previously served as the executive director for The Cove Waco, a center assisting youth experiencing homelessness who are trying to graduate but have no permanent living place.
+Prior to that, Teri worked at the City of Waco where she served as the Homelessness Administrator for 13 years.
 Ms. Holtkamp and her team were the first to use the Homeless Management Information System (HMIS) in a local school district (Waco Independent School District) in the United States.
 Teri also serves as co-chair of Once Upon A Prom, a scholarship fundraiser held each year in memory of her youngest daughter McKenzi who was killed in a car accident in 2001.
 Teri has co-chaired this event with her eldest daughter Brittney for the past 15 years and to date, the event has helped aid well over 300 local students with scholarships.
 Teri and her husband Tim live in Robinson, TX and attend Trinity Lutheran Church.
-Her other full-time job is being a grandmother to her two grandsons.
+Her full-time job is being a grandmother to her two grandsons.

 Ben King is an epidemiologist and Research Scientist at the University of Texas Dell Medical School Stroke Institute, in the Department of Neurology.
 He is the President and Chief Scientific Officer of Methods and Results, a research consulting service.
 He has a Master’s in Public Health and Community Health Management and is in his final year as a doctoral candidate at the UT-Houston School of Public Health, in the Department of Epidemiology, Human Genetics, and Environmental Services.
 Through M&R and the UT SPH, he works with biomedical and healthcare-focused start-up initiatives and community-based non-profits, particularly in housing/homelessness services and mental health programs.
 He has served in multiple leadership roles at the American Public Health Association, as a peer reviewer for multiple journals, and as a member of the National Health Care for the Homeless Council's Research Coordinating Committee.